 Sithembile Mwamakamba described the Food, Agriculture and Natural Resources Policy Analysis Network (FANRPAN) as an organisation that provides a safe, level platform for dialogue between civil society, government, and the private sector.
 She pointed out that climate change discussions are mainly led by governments behind closed doors, disregarding the input of communities on the ground, which makes FANRPAN's role very important.
-While mitigation is important, adaptation and support for vulnerable communities are primary concerns for Africa; there is a need to ensure they have the right coping mechanisms to adapt to the changes happening economic models and solutions take account of all these factors.
+While mitigation is important, adaptation and support for vulnerable communities are primary concerns for Africa; there is a need to ensure they have the right coping mechanisms to adapt to the changes happening.